philipp-spiess/react-recomponent/README.md

 To create a reducer component extend `ReComponent` from `react-recomponent` instead of `React.Component`.

-With `ReComponent` state is usually initialized using the `initialState()` callback and can only be modified by sending actions to the `reducer()` function.
+With `ReComponent` state can only be modified by sending actions to the `reducer()` function.
 To help with that, you can use `createSender()`.
 Take a look at a simple counter example:

 ```js
 import React from "react";